linhduongtuan/doctorwithbloom/README.md

 abdominal pain.
 I recently found out that I have pyloric stenosis.
 What medications should I take for it?

-**RESPONSE OF DOCTORWITHBLOOM using bloomz-7b1**: Hi welcome to Chat Doctor.
+**RESPONSE OF DOCTORwithBLOOM using bloomz-7b1**: Hi welcome to Chat Doctor.
 I have gone through your question.
 As you have pyloric stenosis, you should take proton pump inhibitors like omeprazole or pantoprazole or lansoprazole or rabeprazole.
 You should also take antacid like omeprazole or pantoprazole or lansoprazole or rabeprazole.
 You should also take antiemetic like ondansetron or metoclopramide or prochlorperazine.

-**RESPONSE OF DOCTORWITHBLOOM using bloomz-7b1-mt**: Hi welcome to Chat Doctor.
+**RESPONSE OF DOCTORwithBLOOM using bloomz-7b1-mt**: Hi welcome to Chat Doctor.
 I understand your query and concern.
 Pyloric stenosis is the narrowing of the pyloric canal, which is the narrowest part of the stomach.
 It is a congenital abnormality of the gastrointestinal tract.
 It is usually asymptomatic and is detected incidentally on routine upper GI endoscopy.
 It is usually treated conservatively.
 I advise you to consult a gastroenterologist for diagnosis and management.
 You may need to take proton pump inhibitors like omeprazole or pantoprazole.
 You may also need to take a course of antibiotics like amoxicillin or metronidazole.
 Hope I have answered your query.
 I will be happy to help you further.
 Wishing you good health.
 Take care.

 <details><summary>RESPONSE OF OTHER METHODS</summary>